zhaoshenzhai/obsidian-mathlinks/README.md

 Instead of setting them manually, simply use `mathLink: auto`.
 This will generate its `mathLink` via a template that replaces `iff` with $\Leftrightarrow$.
 A _template_ consists of a string to be matched (`iff`), its replacement $(\Leftrightarrow)$, and some options (global match, case sensitive, and match whole words).
 They are created and maintained in the MathLinks settings window.

 ## :gear: Settings
-### Update when modified
-Automatically update links in the current file when modified. _Default: true_.

 ### Add a new template
 This opens a modal which prompts for:
 * **Title**: Name of the template to refer back to when editing/deleting a template.